Viftrup/viftrup.github.io/_posts/2025-28-04-using-certbot-to-provision-a-publicly-signed-certificate-and-automatically-populate-dns-records-within-cloudflare.markdown

 You'll then be prompted for an export password and validation of the password for the file.

 And now you can use the PKCS12 file wherever needed.

+<h2>Wrapping up</h2>
+Keep the mind the certificate is only valid for 90-days and you're requried to renew the certificate incase you need it to be valid after the orginial expiration date.

+Certbot supports several means of renewing the certificates, if you're interested [have a look at their documentation](https://eff-certbot.readthedocs.io/en/stable/using.html#renewing-certificates) for further guidance.

+I'm not covering this part as of now, but in the future I might have a look into automating from start to end with renwal and how to utilise product APIs to apply the certificates on Cisco devices or similiar.

 <h2>Troubleshooting</h2>